 Keys to a Better Email Collaboration Tool

 If email collaboration is going to catch up to modern work processes, it’s going to need a serious overhaul.
-We’ve identified some key aspects that are vital for teams to collaborate around email and detailed them below.
-These foundational collaboration features were a direct result of the problems we wanted to solve with Gmelius.
+We’ve identified some key aspects that are vital for team members to collaborate around email and detailed them below.
+These foundational collaboration features are a direct result of the problems we wanted to solve with Gmelius.

 Work as a Team by Sharing an Inbox

 The first aspect of a great email collaboration tool is a shared inbox.
-Email hosts like Gmail have only partially solved this problem.
-Gmail allows you to create an “alias” that acts as a catch-all to forward emails to multiple people.
-In the Gmail Admin, you’re able to create an alias such as “email@example.com” and have it forwarded to multiple email addresses.
-This works great if you want multiple people to receive an email, but if you want to do anything more — such as following up after the email, or delegating a task from these emails — you’re going to need something more robust.
+Email hosts like Gmail have only partially solved this problem with aliases.
+An alias works great if you want multiple team members to receive an email, but if you want to do anything more — such as following up after the email, or delegating a task from these emails — you’re going to need something more robust.

 Sales managers, for example, aren’t able to delegate inbound leads to their team with confidence from a sales@ email account.
 They routinely tell us how leads are followed up but then forgotten because they aren’t part of someone’s actual inbox.
 In Gmelius, we built a shared inbox where you can keep track of your team’s follow up without wondering if a prospect has been neglected.